thachnuida/ngx-barcode/README.md

 # Usage

-Import the `NgxJsBarcodeModule` into your desired module:
+Import the `NgxBarcodeModule` into your desired module:

 ```
 import { NgModule } from '@angular/core';